srmagura/iti-react/CONTRIBUTING.md

 ## Development

-Workspace-wide scripts, to be run from the root directory:
+Run the following in the repository root:

 1. `yarn install`
 2. `yarn build`
 3. `yarn test`
 4. `yarn lint`
-5. `yarn ci`

-Each package also has `build`, `test`, and `lint` scripts.

 To try out your changes:

-1. Run `TestWebsite` from Visual Studio.
+1. Run `TestAPI` from Visual Studio.
-2. Run webpack-dev-server with `yarn watch` in the `test-website` directory.
+2. Run `yarn start` in the `test-website` directory and open http://localhost:5278/.
 3. If you make a change to one of the packages, run `yarn build-all` in the workspace root or `yarn build` in the affected package's directory.